hantswilliams/flask-api-template-healthcare-/README.md

         - Set the environment variables (copy from `.env` file)
         - Click `Create` and wait for the service to deploy

+### Remote: EC2/VM: with AWS or GCP: Using Docker Compose
+- Create a new EC2 instance or VM in AWS, GCP, or your preferred cloud provider
+- SSH into the instance
+- Install Docker and Docker Compose
+- Clone the repo into the instance
+- Rename `.env.template` to `.env` file, set ENVIRONMENT to `PROD` or `STAGING` or `DEV`
+- Update the `configProd.yaml` or `configStaging.yaml` or `configDev.yaml` file with the correct URL of your server
+- Run `docker-compose up -d` to start the app in the background
+- If you want to map your domain to the instances IP: (TO DO)
+    - Copy the IP address of the instance in your browser
+    - Make sure to open the correct ports in the security group or firewall settings
+    - Make sure to have a domain name setup and pointing to the IP address of the instance
+    - Make sure to have SSL certificates setup for the domain name

 ---